How to Update WordPress Manually: A Step-by-Step Guide

 1.5 Full Control and Planning

-Firstly, don’t forget to back up your website files and database before you embark on any updates.
-This precautionary measure is a safety net if something goes wrong during the update process.
+Always back up your website files and database before starting the update.
+This gives you a safety net if anything goes wrong.

 Next, take a moment to verify that your web hosting environment aligns with the minimum requirements for the latest WordPress version.
 This includes checking the compatibility of your server’s PHP version, database version, and other technical specifications.